Cleaning & Organizing

 Flour, sugar, and paprika can all fall prey to ants.
 Keep these cooking essentials safe by slipping a bay leaf inside your storage containers.
 If you’re concerned about the flour or sugar picking up a bay leaf flavor, tape the leaf to the inside of the canister lid.
-This trick works inside cabinets, too, where sachets of sage, bay, stick cinnamon, or whole cloves will smell pleasant while discouraging ants, the perfect chemical-free ways to keep bugs at bay.
+This trick works inside cabinets, too, where sachets of sage, bay, stick cinnamon, or whole cloves will smell pleasant—all while discouraging ants, the perfect chemical-free ways to keep bugs at bay.

 For an effective organic ant repellent, scatter talcum powder liberally around house foundations and known points of entry, such as doors and windows.
 Other effective organic repellents include cream of tartar, borax, powdered sulfur, and oil of cloves.
 You can also try planting mint around the house foundations.

 Michelle Lee Photography/Shutterstock

-Serve the ants on your premises with an eviction notice, here’s how to kill ants with vinegar.
+Serve the ants on your premises with an eviction notice—here’s how to kill ants with vinegar.
 Pour equal parts water and white vinegar into a spray bottle.
 Then spray it on anthills and around areas where you see the insects.
 Ants hate the smell of vinegar.
 It won’t take long for them to move on to better-smelling quarters.
 Also keep the spray bottle handy for outdoor trips or to keep ants away from picnic or children’s play areas.
 If you have lots of anthills around your property, try pouring full-strength vinegar over them to hasten the bugs away.
 Now that you know what kills ants, keep them out of your house in the first place by avoiding these things you do that attract pests.